MicrosoftDocs/power-pages-docs/power-pages-docs/configure/omnichannel.md

 1. Follow the steps provided in the guided channel setup to complete onboarding.

-During the setup process choose chose chat and link the existing bot created from Pages studio.
+During the setup process, choose chat and link the existing bot created from the Power Pages design studio.

 1. Copy the script displayed in the **chat setup complete** step.

-You need this script to host the live widget on Power pages site
+You need this script to host the live widget on Power pages site.

 ## Enable Omnichannel live widget in Power Pages